Methodology

 Signal strengthens with data.

 Archetype assignments are not static labels.
 As new race data is processed, confidence accumulates.
-A boat with three race observations has a provisional assignment — the structural position is identified, but the confidence bounds are wide.
+A boat with few observations has a provisional assignment — the structural position is identified, but the confidence bounds are wide.

 The methodology itself is validated against the fleet.
-The 87.14% variance explained by four latent factors is not a target — it is a measurement.
+The variance the factors explain is not a target — it is a measurement of how well the structure fits the fleet.

 The eleven archetypes are not imposed — they emerge from the data through consensus clustering.
 As the fleet grows and new events are processed, these numbers update.
 The methodology is transparent and reproducible.